Weobley: Parliamentary borough

+In 1295 the town first, briefly, became a parliamentary borough when King Edward I summoned two representatives to London, who attended parliaments until 1307.
+Then representation lapsed.

 In 1628 Weobley was incorporated as a borough, sending two Members of Parliament to the House of Commons until the Reform Act 1832.
 The voting requirement specified that the “inhabitant householders” had the vote.
 The borough constables maintained a record of eligible voters, called the “lewn book”.
 Predictably the borough elections quickly became known for corruption, venality and arguments about validity, with some voters being persuaded by the supply of free drink -so that one candidate called Weobley “our liquid metropolis”.

 The ancient parish of Weobley was divided into two townships, those of “Weobley Borough” and “Weobley Foreign”.
 There was no municipal corporation (town council), so the lord of the manor was in charge of the town and the annual court leet (as distinct from the circuit court, which was for more serious legal matters).
 At the court leet, two constables were elected for law enforcement purposes, and they also supervised parliamentary elections.
 There were no other town officials, so administratively the place was no better than a village.

 In the contemporary village is “The Throne”, a large 400-year-old building - King Charles I spent the night here on 5 September 1645, after the Battle of Naseby during the English Civil War.
 Back then the edifice was the “Unicorn Inn”, but that business moved across the street to new premises later in the century and the former hostelry was renamed in honour of the visit.